 Since 2018, he has been a Yeoman of the Worshipful Company of Musicians and has represented the company in recitals throughout the country.
 He holds a First Class Honours Degree from the Royal Northern College of Music, received a Special Commendation from the Boise Foundation Scholarship Trust and his studies were supported twice by the Blyth Watson Charitable Trust Award and the Charlotte Fraser Award.

-Born in Chesterfield in 1995, Bradley Johnson began playing Guitar at age 7 and started taking lessons from Nicholas Powlesland.
-After experimenting with a multitude of styles, he finally decided to specialise in Classical Guitar and soon after enrolled at the Royal Northern College of Music to study with Craig Ogden in 2013.
+Described by Grammy award winning Classical Guitarist, David Russell, as a Guitarist of ‘outstanding talent’ - Bradley Johnson is a Classical Guitarist based in London.
+He began playing Guitar at age 7 and started taking lessons from Nicholas Powlesland.
+After experimenting with a multitude of styles, he finally decided to specialize in Classical Guitar and soon after enrolled at the Royal Northern College of Music to study with Craig Ogden in 2013.

-Bradley soon began performing regularly during his Undergraduate degree, both Solo and Chamber - performing at venues such as the Bridgewater Hall, Liverpool University, Leeds College of Music and Buxton Festival as will as participating in masterclasses with artists and teachers such as Zoran Dukic, Ricardo Gallen, Jose Antonio Escobar, Elena Papandreou and Gordon Crosskey.
+Since the beginning of his studies, he began representing the RNCM in both solo and with chamber ensembles - performing at venues such as the Bridgewater Hall, Liverpool University, Leeds College of Music, Buxton Festival as well as participating in masterclasses with artists and teachers such as Zoran Dukic, Ricardo Gallen, Jose Antonio Escobar, Elena Papandreou and Gordon Crosskey.